Who’s behind this blog?

 Nicole J. Caruth is an independent curator and writer whose work examines place and identity.
 She works with contemporary artists in gallery contexts and public spaces, organizing exhibitions such as: The Grace Jones Project; Fallen Fruit: Power of People, Power of Place; Derrick Adams: Crossroad—A Social Sculpture; and, most recently, Build Better Tables, a temporary public-art exhibition commissioned by Metro Arts: Nashville Office of Arts and Culture.
 Her writing has been published in ARTnews; C Magazine; Gastronomica; Nka: Journal of Contemporary African Art; Public Art Review; and the Phaidon Press volumes Vitamin Green and Vitamin D2.
 Caruth earned her bachelor’s degree at San Francisco State University and her master’s degree at the Bard College Center for Curatorial Studies.

 Paul Schmelzer is a Minneapolis-based writer and editor.
-Focused on the intersection of art and justice, he has written for outlets including Adbusters, Art 21, Artforum.com, Art in America, Hyperallergic, Huffington Post, The Progressive, Raw Vision, and Utne Reader, among others.
+Focused on the intersection of art and justice, he has written for publications including Adbusters, Art 21, Artforum.com, Art in America, Hyperallergic, Huffington Post, The Progressive, Raw Vision, and Utne Reader, among others.
 He has contributed to books, including Ficciones Typografika: 1642 (Formist, 2019), Collecting on the Edge (Nora Eccles Harrison Museum of Art, University of Utah, 2018), and Land, Art: A Cultural Ecology Handbook (Royal Society of Arts, 2006).
 For 18 years (1998–2007, 2011–2020) he worked as an editor at the Walker Art Center, where he managed the Walker Reader digital publication.
 From 2003 to 2015 he authored the blog Eyeteeth: A Journal of Incisive Ideas, which explored the terrain where art, community, and activism overlap.
+As of June 2023, he is editor of the Carleton College Voice magazine.

 What inspired The Ostracon?